purple-bird/veronica-fernandez-diaz-jay-my-favorites-app/README.md

 6. Run the development server with the command "npm run dev"
 7. Open a browser to the local link noted in the command line interface
 8. In order to save your responses, you can connect the project to an Airtable base.
    a.
-Create an environment file .env.local in the base directory of the project.
-   b.
-Paste the following text (as you go through the setup and documentation, you'll save those for the project's use) VITE_PAT=SecretToken
+Create an environment file .env.local in the base directory of the project and copy contents from file env.local.example.
+As you go through the setup and documentation, you'll save those for the project's use.
-   VITE_BASE_ID=xxxxxxxxxxxxxxxxx VITE_TABLE_NAME=TableName
 9. Set up the Airtable.
    a.
-Sign up for an Airtable account
+Sign up for a free Airtable account
    b.
 Create a table from scratch
    c.
 Rename base as "All Favorites" and the table as "Favorites"
    d.
 Save the table name "Favorites" to your environment file under the variable VITE_TABLE_NAME